Cheap Broker Fees

 Different brokerage fees often also apply to phone trades and other unique trading options, so it’s worth reading the fine print to find out how much extra it’ll cost every time you make a trade.

-Some share trading platforms charge zero brokerage fees to trade US or global stocks.
+Some stock trading platforms charge zero brokerage fees to trade US or global stocks.
 These apps include:

 Although you don’t need to pay a commission, this doesn’t mean they’re free.
 Instead they charge a small foreign exchange fee to convert Singapore dollars to the required global currency, e.g. USD.
 So far, there are no apps offering zero brokerage for Singapore Exchange (SGX) stocks.

-The table below features a guide to the brokerage fees charged by some of Singapore’s most well-known online share trading providers when buying and selling shares on the SGX.
+The table below features a guide to the brokerage fees charged by some of Singapore’s most well-known online stock trading providers when buying and selling stocks on the SGX.
 Compare those fees to find out which provider offers the cheapest stock brokerage.

 |Broker||Minimum commission fee||Trade value|